orbitmines/archive/projects/Project - Computer Networking, Security, Encryption  & Communication (2025?).md

 Placing this here as a placeholder for anyone else to contribute.
 New networking infrastructure will be a requirement at some point.

+Some random notes on this can be found in the archive.
+- [ ] Similar to all other projects, this will require some research into what has been done by others and people with similar goals.

 *:orbitmines: :github: [Archive equivalent](https://github.com/orbitmines/archive/blob/main/projects/Project%20-%20Research%20towards%20Designs%20(2024).md)*
 *:orbitmines: :discord: [Discord equivalent](https://discord.com/channels/1055502602365845534/1226863400957513768)*